eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 ## Pages

 "The kernel treats physical pages as the basic unit of memory management."
-The hardware memory management unit (MMU) that manages translation between virtual and physical memory, typically deals in pages.
+The hardware memory management unit (MMU) that manages the translation between virtual and physical memory, typically deals in pages.
 The MMU maintains the system's page tables with page-size granularity, and so in terms of virtual memory, pages are the smallest size that matters {% cite lkd -l 231 %}.

 Each architecture determines its page size, and many architectures can support multiple page sizes.
 "Most 32-bit architectures have 4KB pages, whereas most 64-bit architectures have 8KB pages".
 So a machine with 8KB pages and 1GB memory is split into 131,072 pages {% cite lkd -l 231 %}.